djmadeira/csvr/README.md

 ## Usage

-    csvr -r <row> -c <column> | <column name> [<file>]
+    csvr <row> <column offset/name> [<file>]

-* -r: The row offset (starting with 0) to seek
+* row: The row offset (starting with 0) to seek
-* -c: The column offset, or name of the column, to seek.
+* column offset/name: The column offset, or name of the column, to seek.
 If a string is given, the fist row of the CSV will be treated as the header row.
-* &lt;file&gt;: If no filename is supplied, parsing will be attempted on the standard input.
+* file: If no filename is supplied, parsing will be attempted on the standard input.

 If the specified value exists, it will be read to the standard output.